mbj/mutant/docs/nomenclature.md

 The result of applying a mutation operator to the AST of a subject.
 A mutation represents a hypothesis that ideally gets falsified by the tests.

+## Alive Mutation

+A mutation that was not killed by the test suite.
+See [What is an Alive Mutation?](/README.md#what-is-an-alive-mutation) for how to act on alive mutations.

 ## Insertion

 The process of inserting a mutation into the runtime environment.